rnpbr/opennetworking-docs/docs/en/Ferramentas/Edgeshark/index.md

 ## 1. Introduction

 **Edgeshark** is an innovative solution designed to facilitate the capture and analysis of network traffic in containerized environments.
 It consists of two main containerized services, [Ghostwire](https://github.com/siemens/ghostwire) and [Packetflix](https://github.com/siemens/packetflix), which work together to monitor network traffic within Docker containers.
-Additionally, it offers an optional plugin for Wireshark, called [csharg external capture plugin](https://github.com/siemens/cshargextcap), that allows live remote captures of network traffic.
+In addition, it offers an optional plugin for Wireshark, called [csharg external capture plugin](https://github.com/siemens/cshargextcap), which allows remote live capture of network traffic.

 ## 2. Installing Edgeshark